R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 }
 ```

 This is a restrictive policy constraint with significant operational implications.

-Because of the code hash requirement, persisted data will be inaccessible to subsequent versions of the enclave.
+Due to the code hash requirement, subsequent versions of the enclave will not be able to access persisted data.
+Also,
-Also, if the host system is not fully patched, the derived key will not be accessible and the enclave may be denied access to storage keys until patches are installed.
+if the host system is not fully patched, the derived key will not be accessible.
+The enclave will be denied access
+to storage keys until patches are installed.

 #### Exact version of an enclave running on a platform that may need updating

-In this slightly less restrictive policy example, access to the derived key is permitted in cases where non-critical security patches are available for the host system.
+In this slightly less restrictive policy example, access to the derived key is permitted in cases where non-critical
+security patches are available for the host system.

 ```groovy
 kds {